NVDARemote/NVDARemote/readme.md

 To end a remote session, do the following:

-1. On the controlling computer, press F11 to stop controlling the remote machine.
+1. On the controlling computer, press F11 (or your customized keystroke) to stop controlling the remote machine.
 You should hear or read the message: "Controlling local machine."
-If you instead hear or read a message that you are controlling the remote machine, press F11 once more.
+If you instead hear or read a message that you are controlling the remote machine, press the keystroke once more.
 2. Access the NVDA menu, then Tools, Remote, and press Enter on Disconnect.
 Alternatively, you can press NVDA+alt+page down to directly disconnect from a remote session.

 ## Push clipboard